 Inspiration: The Sea has remained a large source of inspiration for designs.
 I am drawn to colorful, vibrant tropical fish, ocean waves and boats.
 I studied design at Buffalo State University in the 1970s and am excited by the play of color contrasts and design choices that make your eye move on the canvas.
 I get inspiration from repeating designs and motifs from the Pre Columbian Americas, Egyptian hieroglyphs, Sub-Saharan Africa, Colonial North America and many years living in New Mexico where the sky is big and desert colors pop out of the landscape.
 My intention is not for realism but for my own impression of a particular subject.
 I’m looking to create a mood, be it meditative or bold and funky.
 Many of the mats have a center rectangular window which serves to highlight the subject and make it ‘pop’.

-Playing with fabric and new designs is enervating my exploration of this unique art form.
+Playing with fabric and recently learning how to screen images onto the canvas is deepening my exploration of this unique art form.
 My aim is to create a product both utilitarian and beautiful .
 My years working as a potter gave me a background in combining function and aesthetics.
 Why not beautify your home with a hand painted floor mat!

 Table runners and whimsical place mats made from upcycled vinyl flooring remnants are now available.
 These are also coated with several coats of urethane to ensure long term use and durability.
 These smaller size mats give me a chance to play with new designs and ideas.
 After hearing from many customers that the mats are “too beautiful for the floor”, I am experimenting with vertical designs intended to be enjoyed as wall hangings.
 More fun to come!